How to Smoke a Turkey "Low and Slow" in a Barbeque Pit

 Remove the Turkey

 As a general rule, it takes about 3040 minutes per pound to smoke a turkey.
-Keep in mind, temperature and other factors can make a difference in the time it takes, so check that temperature.
-And if you're cooking for guests and need to have it done by a certain time, plan to have it done a few hours early.
-Or even cook it the day before; you can reheat the meat in the oven in a covered pan.
+Temperature and other factors can make a difference in the time it takes, so check that temperature.
+And if you're cooking for guests and need to have it done by a certain time, it's better to have it done a little early than a couple hours late.
+You can even cook it the day before and reheat the meat in the oven in a covered pan.

 Enjoy Mouth-Watering Barbecue!